-The past decade’s lung cancer research milestones might not be as numerous if it were not for the patients who, through knowledgeable interactions with lung cancer researchers and patient advocacy organizations, influenced clinical care and the science that shapes it.
-These Patient Research Advocates (PRAs) differ from Patient Advocates in that research advocates bring the patient voice to research-related efforts.
-The IASLC Supportive Training for Advocates on Research & Science (STARS) program aims to increase the number of PRAs equipped to provide accurate scientific translation in their online or real-life groups for patients with lung cancer and their caregivers and to provide the patient perspective for lung cancer research and policy.
+The IASLC is a scientific membership organization that recognizes the importance of patient research advocates within the research ecosystem.
+The IASLC Supportive Training for Advocates on Research & Science (STARS) program aims to increase the number of patient research advocates (PRAs) equipped to provide accurate scientific translation in their online or real-life groups for patients with lung cancer and their caregivers, and to provide the patient perspective for lung cancer research and policy.
 STARS is not intended to help patients or caregivers learn how to become patient advocates or share their personal lung cancer story.

 Heartfelt Thanks for Our Partners